-In 2019-2020, changes in the Provincial Graduation program come into effect.
-These changes will have an impact on students in Grades 11 and 12.
-In particular, students in Grade 11 will be required to take an additional course, Career Life Connections, for graduation.
-This means that in order to complete Graduation requirements, Grade 11 students will be expected to enroll in 8 courses (a full course load) that include necessary academics and elective courses along with Career Life Connections.
-Students wishing to reduce their course load (for Youth train in trades, Work in Trades, WEx...etc.) will need to meet with Counsellors at the beginning of June to have their timetables reviewed.
+Grade 11 students will be expected to enroll in 8 courses (a full course load) that include necessary academics and elective courses along with Career Life Connections and the Indigenous Learning requirements.
+Students wishing to reduce their course load (for Youth train in trades, Work in Trades, WEx...etc.) will need to meet with Counsellors at the beginning of September to have their timetables reviewed.
 Our goal is that each student be on track to complete a minimum of 96 credits toward Provincial Graduation requirements surpassing the minimum required by the Ministry.
-Study blocks will be discouraged and granted only on a case-bycase basis with an application and consultation with parents and student.
+Study blocks will be discouraged and granted only on a case-by-case basis with an application and consultation with parents and student at the grade 11 level.
+Grade 12 students may apply for a study block if they are on track to meet all graduation requirements and a minimum of 92 credits.